dtolnay/cxx/book/src/binding/cxxstring.md

 Rust code can never obtain a CxxString by value.
 C++'s string requires a move constructor and may hold internal pointers, which is not compatible with Rust's move behavior.
-Instead in Rust code we will only ever look at a CxxString through a reference or smart pointer, as in &CxxString or Pin\<&mut CxxString\>
+Instead, in Rust code we will only ever look at a CxxString through a reference or smart pointer, as in &CxxString or Pin\<&mut CxxString\>
 or UniquePtr\<CxxString\>.